Least darter: Conservation

 Habitat loss and degradation are the greatest threats to least darter populations.
 They are vulnerable to pollution, pesticides, agricultural and urban runoff, eutrophication, and loss of habitat elements, such as low-velocity waters and aquatic vegetation.
 Other potential threats to this species include loss of forested habitats around streams, stream reclamation, and the introduction of non-native and predatory fish species.
 Maintenance of high-quality water systems is recommended for this species.
 Water systems with large populations of least darters should be protected from human disturbances and development.

-Conservation efforts in Minnesota

-Prior to 1990, the least darter was known from 31 sites in 10 streams and 9 lakes scattered across the southern three-fourths of the state.
-Surveys from 1990–2002 added 47 sites in 9 new streams and 41 new lakes, mostly in the Otter Tail River system and the upper Mississippi River drainage.
-A collection from Long Lake on the border of Itasca and St. Louis Counties was the first record of the least darter in the Lake Superior drainage.
-Surveys completed by the Minnesota County Biological Survey from 1997–2008 found new sites for this species, but also found some historical sites had been lost in highly developed areas.
-More thorough sampling is needed to obtain accurate population estimates.
-Additionally, the identification of specific environmental stressors is needed to further understand how to aid the fish populations.
-Genetic analysis may also aid in the conservation of this rare species.
-Currently, no specific management plans are in use for the least darter in Minnesota.